jaclaren/pnet-frontend-headless/README.md

 # Peliarvostelut.NET headless frontend

-A the headless frontend for the project http://www.peliarvostelut.net
+A headless frontend for the project http://www.peliarvostelut.net